 If your business deals with any amount of fraudulent claims or wrongful allegations, explore solutions that provide the flexibility to store uncapped amounts of data for as long as required.
 This revolutionises the way in which businesses defend against fraud.
 It will allow for greater post-recording video analytics that will ultimately generate significant security and business insights.

-A VSaaS solution should be hassle-free.
+A Video Surveillance as a Service solution should be hassle-free.
 Look for a completely turnkey solution; the provider should liaise with your incumbent IT and communications suppliers, and provision and manage new internet connectivity.
 The solution should be completely off network – not interfering with any of your existing CCTV hardware.
 The right provider should be willing to work with open systems – they won’t be tied to a particular brand and will be happy to recommend best-in-class products and services.
 Contact us today to speak with us about the value that Ocucon’s solutions provide.